 Within the European Union, manufacturers must submit a field safety notice to inform the National Competent Authorities of any action taken to reduce risk of death or serious deterioration in health associated with the use of a medical device already on the market.

-For more information on how we use feedback mechanisms and conduct corrective actions, please refer to our Product Safety & Quality governance map.
+For more information on how we use feedback mechanisms and conduct corrective actions, please refer to our Governance Mapping at the end of this section.

 Managing Clinical Research